 Only members of the Lake County Bar Association may check materials out of the Library.
 Bar members are also subject to the following restrictions:

-- Reserve materials do not circulate.
+- Reference materials do not circulate.

 - IICLE materials circulate overnight only.

 - Select IICLE materials do not circulate, but all IICLE CDs are available for overnight circulation.

 Other materials may circulate for up to one week, but may be subject to recall by the library as necessary.

 Below are some helpful brochures produced by the law library

 Helpful Links for Legal Assistance